MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```cpp
 //#define INCH_MODE_SUPPORT
 ```
-This option adds support for the `G20` and `G21` commands, allowing G-Code to specify units in inches.
+This option adds support for the `G20` and `G21` commands, allowing G-code to specify units in inches.

 ### Temperature Units
 ```cpp